messagebird/messagebird-nodejs/README.md

 Verifying Signatures
 -------------

-We sign our HTTP requests to allow you to verify that they actually came from us.
+We sign our HTTP requests to allow you to verify that they actually came from us (authentication) and that they haven't been altered along the way (integrity).
+For each HTTP request that MessageBird sends, a `MessageBird-Signature` and `MessageBird-Request-Timestamp` header is added.
+Signature middleware calculates a signature using the timestamp, query parameters and body then compares the calculated signature to `MessageBird-Signature` header.
+If they are not same or request expired, middleware throws an error.
+This way, you will know if the request is valid or not.
+If you want to verify request manually, you can check [here](https://developers.messagebird.com/docs/verify-http-requests).
 Let's use Signature middleware to verify webhooks.

 ```
 var Signature = require('messagebird/lib/signature');